dwp/accessibility-manual/app/views/guidance-for-your-job-role/software-engineer-or-front-end-developer/README.md

-# Software Engineer or Front-end Developer
+# Software Engineer or Frontend Developer

 As an Software Engineer or Frontend Developer, you have one of the most important roles when it comes to accessibility.
 A design can have considered accessibility, but it's up to you to build it to work correctly.